daniel-molina/visualequation/doc/UI.md

 # User Interface

-## Manipulating and navigating an equation
-Navigation, edition and other equations-related operations are classified into basic and advanced.

 > **Note**: At least part of some operations should be presented
 > in some way that a casual user is someway "forced" to know about them.
 > An initial window with tips or a dropdown are possibilities.

+## Manipulating and navigating an equation
+### Introduction
+Navigation, edition and other equations-related operations are classified into desktop-like and terminal-like operations.

+Since subequations can be arbitrarily nested, contrary to characters in a line or document, an equivalence must be set.
+The concept of mates of a subequation is a powerful tool to flat its equation.
+Desktop-like operatios will be based on that idea, being the subequation of interest current selection or its supeq.

+Previous partition of an equation in mates depends on a chosen subequation (or, equivalently, on the ulevel of the mates being considered).
+An alternative way is to consider the deepest level of the equation: its symbols.
+Considering that each symbol is a character and their supeqs are words, the equation can be flatted locally, even if it does not define consistent partition of the whole equation.
+Terminal-like operations will be based on this.

+### Modes

-There are three operation modes which in some cases operates differently when the same input is sent to the program.
+There are three operation modes which, in some cases, operates differently when the same input is processed by the program.
 They are:

 *   Oriented insertion mode (orimode)
 *   Insertion mode (imode)